-Fishing in Tahiti is one of the best places on the planet.
+Fishing in Tahiti island for sale is one of the best places on the planet for cast fishing and spearfishing.
 Catching lunch or dinner from Motu Moie can be a daily routine.
 Casting or spearfishing from the island or barrier reef, offers the ultimate fishing experience.
-Deep sea fishing charters are also available.
+Charters for deep sea fishing are also available from nearby Raiatea.